atet/raspberrypi/README.md

 ### 6.2.
 Connecting to Craft server

-* Once the game starts, press "`T`" and enter "`/online <SERVER IP>`" to connect to your Raspberry Pi Zero Craft server
+* Once the game starts, press "`T`" and enter "`/online <PI'S IP ADDRESS>`" to connect to your Craft multiplayer server
-   * You will be automatically logged on as "`guest1`"
+   * You will be automatically logged on as a guest
    * Currently, guests cannot make changes to the multiplayer world, for details see: [DEFUNCT: Registering a Craft Account](#defunct-registering-a-craft-account)

 [![.img/step06ba.png](.img/step06ba.png)](#nolink)